ADA Accessibility Information

 A

-Dentist in Lebanon, OR
+TMJ provided by Osborne Dentistry in Lebanon, OR

 Home TMJ

-TMJ
+TMJ Lebanon, OR

-A woman grasping her jaw with both hands in pain If you are grinding your teeth at night, you are probably also experiencing soreness and pain in your jaw as well as snoring while you sleep.
+A woman grasping her jaw with both hands in pain at Osborne Dentistry in Lebanon, ORIf you are grinding your teeth at night, you are probably also experiencing soreness and pain in your jaw as well as snoring while you sleep.
 Our team can help provide a treatment solution to help you get back to the quality sleep you need each night.
 With these symptoms, you may be suffering from a temporomandibular joint disorder (TMJ/TMD).
 These disorders are generally linked to persistent jaw pain and discomfort.
 Fortunately, our professionals at Osborne Dentistry are trained to treat this frustrating and often painful disorder.
 To do so, our staff offers a variety of surgical and non-surgical treatment methods to provide you with short and long-term relief.

 What Is TMD?